5 New Rules for Today’s Designers and Creatives

 So, it will need help to be sold successfully.
 You may even use the phrase “if you don’t get it, that good.
 It’s not meant for you!”

 New Rule: Review Work at a Glance

 This does not mean cutting corners, and it certainly doesn’t mean it’s ok to briefly glance at the copy or art direction before publishing the work.
-BUT, the attention span of a modern consumer is much less that it used to be.
-When it comes to reviewing work for smart phones, billboards, tablets, leaflets, brochures, or anything else, you have a second or two to grab their attention.
+BUT, the attention span of a modern consumer is much less than it used to be.
+When it comes to reviewing work for smartphones, billboards, tablets, leaflets, brochures, or anything else, you have a second or two to grab their attention.
 If you’re lucky.
 Remember, 89 percent of advertising goes unnoticed.
 So, by showing the work to a group of people, clients, focus groups, or creative staff, in a way that gives minutes, or a whole hour, to provide feedback, you’re missing the point.

 The first view should be fleeting.
 It should be just like the consumer sees it.
 Then ask the people reviewing it what they remember.
 What stood out?
 Did they even notice anything?
 Then, go back in and dissect it.

 Old Rule: Data Is for Account Managers